mk12/euler/README.md

 ### Julia

-Julia is JIT-compiled, so you do not need to compile anything.
-Just invoke the test program with `julia test.jl args`.
+Invoke the test program with `julia test.jl args`.
 When testing solutions, [test.jl](julia/test.jl) will execute the `solve` function twice and timed the second time to avoid including JIT compilation time in the benchmark.
-Testing all the solutions will feel slower because of this, so make sure you pay attention to the numbers.
+This will make testing feel slower, so make sure you pay attention to the numbers.

 ### Clojure